 Among the highlights of the park are “The Fountain,” which was originally designed to stand in front of the Norwegian Parliament.
 This location, however, proved controversial.
 The sculpture consists of 60 individual bronze reliefs representing the circle of life, with sculptures of children, teenagers, old men, and skeletons.

 “The Monolith” is the focal point of the park.
 It is a 14.12-meter high, highly symbolic sculpture consisting of 121 intertwined human figures, meant to represent the human desire to reach out to the divine.
 The carving of this monolith took over 14 years and involved work by the artist himself as well as 3 other stone carvers.
 In addition, 36 sculptural groups reside on the plateau around the monolith.

-"The Wheel of Life" is a sundial positioned at the very end of an 850-meter axis.
-Thematically, it continues the journey-of-life motif prevalent in the rest of the park.
-It represents eternity, with four human figures and a baby locked in a circle, floating in harmony.
+“The Wheel of Life” is a sundial positioned at the very end of an 850-meter axis.
+Thematically, it continues the journey-of-life motive prevalent in the rest of the park.
+It is represents eternity, with four human figures and a baby locked in a circle, floating in harmony.

 Vigeland continued to work on the park until the end of his life.
 Since its opening to the public in 1940, the park has become a favorite picnic area for the citizens of Oslo.

 Bus 20 and tram 12 to the Vigeland Park.
 All westbound lines (T-bane) to Majorstuen station.
 By car, follow Ring 2 to Majorstuen, Kirkeveien.